rubocop/rubocop/manual/cops.md

 ### Rails

 Rails cops are specific to the Ruby on Rails framework.
-Unlike style and lint cops they are not used by default and you have to request them
+Unlike all other cop types they are not used by default and you have to request them specifically:
-specifically:

 ```sh
 $ rubocop -R